jlewicki/tree_state_router/README.md

 ## Features

 * Flutter router built for the Router API.
-* Supports declarative routing for flat and hierarchical state machines.
+* Supports declarative routing based on the active states of flat and hierarchical state machines.
 * Supports nested routers